Seahawks get four prime-time games, open Sept. 13 at Atlanta as 2020 schedule is set

 Regardless of when they occurred, bye weeks have been good for the Seahawks in recent seasons — they are 7-3 in bye weeks under Carroll and have won their past four.

-Russell Wilson finally gets to Buffalo
+Wilson finally gets to Buffalo

-That the Seahawks will play at Buffalo means Russell Wilson will finally play at what were all 31 of the other road venues when he entered the league in 2012, if you include the preseason.
+The Seahawks will play at Buffalo, meaning quarterback Russell Wilson finally will have played at all 31 of the road venues when he entered the league in 2012, if you include the preseason.

 This will be Seattle’s first road game against the Bills since Wilson was a rookie in 2012.
 But that year the game was played in Toronto.
 Wilson has played every other team on the road at least once in the regular season other than Oakland.

 But he did play preseason games against the Raiders in Oakland (though yes, he now will have to check off Las Vegas, as the Raiders are moving there.
-Seattle, though, until the 2026 season).
+Seattle, though, won’t play there until the 2026 season).

 Preseason schedule set